Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         var v:t = @[int](1, 2, 3)
         val a = v[0]

-An array type is mono–dimensional only, even you don’t get a syntax error trying otherwise.
+An array type is mono–dimensional only, even if you don’t get a syntax error trying otherwise.
 To be accessible, an array needs to be allocated in a `var`, not a `val`, although you don’t get a type error when trying otherwise.
 In the example above, the array is statically allocated, no heap allocation is